bermudadigitalstudio/Rope/README.md

 <br>
 ## How to Use

 Rope is so simple, you just need to learn 3 methods:
-- `Rope()` to create a connection
+- `connect()` to create a connection
 - `query()` to run a query
 - `rows()` to turn a query result into a two-dimensional array